 Genuine, warm, and forthcoming

-Danielle “Dani” Wolf, LCSW
+Danielle “Dani” Weiss, LCSW

 Dani received her undergraduate degree from the University of Illinois at Urbana Champaign in Human Development and Family Studies and holds a Master’s Degree from the University of Chicago School of Social Service Administration.